-Finally, an inverse-free variant of Spook can be obtained by doing the tag verification in the direct sense.
-It only satisfies CIML1 in the unbounded leakage model, yet can provide good concrete security against bounded leakages if the tag verification is sufficiently protected (e.g., masked).
+Finally, an inverse-free variant of Spook can be obtained by performing the tag verification in the direct sense.
+It can only satisfy CIML1 in the unbounded leakage model, yet can provide good concrete security against bounded leakages if the tag verification is sufficiently protected (e.g., masked).
+It is also the natural way to implement Spook if side-channel attacks are not a concern.
+In case such an inverse-free variant is considered, the tag of Spook can additionally be truncated, leading to a standard tradeoff between the mode's integrity guarantees and performance.